lstrojny/functional-php/README.md

 ```

 ### Functional\pluck()
-Fetch a single property from a collection of objects.
+Fetch a single property from a collection of objects or arrays.

 ``array Functional\pluck(array|Traversable $collection, string $propertyName)``